 MERGE No explicit file save at checkpoint.
 Upon restart, reopen the file and seek to the previous offset.
 This is the default file disposition.
 It may be used for files that are not modified after checkpoint, or for files where it is acceptable to overwrite changes made between checkpoint and restart time, particularly past the saved offset point.
 If programs seek before writing, changes preceding the offset point could be overwritten as well.

 IGNORE No explicit file save at checkpoint.
 Upon restart, reopen the file as it was originally opened, at offset zero (even if originally opened for append).
-If the file was originally opened for writing, as with the fopen() "w" or "a" flag, this action has the effect of overwriting the entire file.
+If the file was originally opened for writing, as with the fopen() "w" or file.
+This disposition is good for log files.

+"a" flag, this action has the effect of overwriting the entire file.

 APPEND No explicit file save at checkpoint.
-Upon restart, append to the end of the file.
-This disposition is good for log files.
+Upon restart, append to the end of the file with the saved one.
+Any changes made to the original file between checkpoint and restart time are overwritten by the saved file.

 REPLACE Explicitly save the file at checkpoint.
-Upon restart, replace the original file with the saved one.
-Any changes made to the original file between checkpoint and restart time are overwritten by the saved file.
+Upon restart, replace the original as an anonymous substitution for the original file.
+This is similar to the REPLACE mode except that the original file remains untouched, unless specifically altered by the program.

 SUBSTITUTE Explicitly save the file at checkpoint.
-Upon restart, reopen the saved file as an anonymous substitution for the original file.
-This is similar to the REPLACE mode except that the original file remains untouched, unless specifically altered by the program.
+Upon restart, reopen the saved file